‘The Early Chapel 1646 – 1807’

 1981 – 2013′

-The church appointed a Family Worker in 2015, Mat Sheffield.
-A number of new ministries have begun including outreach meals at local restaurants, Lux Mundi praise events and ongoing development of family services.
-Rev. John Hall was appointed as Moderator, and we continue to seek a new minister, and looking forward to a new chapter in our history.
+Determined not to stagnate during interregnum the church appointed a Family Worker in 2015, Mat Sheffield.
+A number of new ministries began including outreach meals at local restaurants, Lux Mundi praise events and ongoing development of family services.
+Rev. John Hall was appointed as Moderator and provided a steady hand until a new minister was appointed to start in September 2016.